About this web page ...

 A profile of the Suram Pass summit, and the 2½ mile tunnel appeared in an article about the tunnel on page 259 of the 1889 Engineering Journal, (vertical dimensions exaggerated).
 The two relevant pages were extracted and can be viewed here, (Link) while the accompanying engravings referenced in the article can be viewed here.
 (Link) Of additional interest, the rare composite engraving included detailed drawings of an oil pumping station at Suram, (Figures 17, 18) the first of its kind used to pump Baku kerosene to Batoum through a pipeline along the tunnel railroad bed (Figure 4).
 The relative location of the tunnel itself is also identified on the map of the Caucasus on this web page.
 (Link)

-The Doukhobor emigrant train at the Suram Pass and Tunnel
+Could this be a Doukhobor migrant train at the Suram Pass and Tunnel ...

 The 1913 Moskvich Map of Batoum and the Richner factory ...